The State of Mental Health in Schools

 Mental health is an essential yet often overlooked factor in a child’s happy and healthy development — inside and outside school walls.

-Despite recent research highlighting the importance of supporting children’s mental well-being within educational settings, many schools struggle to implement reliable strategies for early detection and prevention, raise awareness about mental health issues across their communities, and provide accessible support services for those who need it most urgently.
+Despite recent research highlighting the importance of supporting children’s mental well-being within educational settings, many schools struggle to implement reliable strategies for early detection and prevention, raise awareness about behavioral health issues across their communities, and provide available support services for those who need it most urgently.

-This post will explore some of these findings from recent studies concerning mental health in schools, including insight into what could be implemented to help bolster positive school experiences for students across America.
+This post will explore some of these findings from recent studies concerning behavioral health in schools, including insight into what could be implemented to help bolster positive school experiences for students across America.

 School Based Mental Health Services | Care Plus NJ Schools